ncrowther/travelBooking/basic/README.md

   * BannedCountryCheck
   * HotelBookingService
   * FlightBookingService
-* Create decision logic
-  * Visa check
-* Create business logic
+* Create processes
   * Public business process to deal with complete travel request
   * Private business process to deal with hotel booking
   * Private business process to deal with flight booking
-* Create a test case that makes use of processes and decisions
+* Create test cases for processes
-* Create or import UI components
+* Create UI components
 * Add metrics support for processes and decisions
 * Create dashboard based on metrics